AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## Filter

 The `filter` function is used to filter an array or list based on an expression.
+This function returns an array or list, depending on the input.

 **Format**